jersou/deno-shell-stream/README.md

 export type RunOptions = Omit<Deno.RunOptions, "cmd"> & {
   allowFail?: boolean;
   exitCodeOnFail?: number;
+  useStderr?: boolean;
 };
 ```

 - allowFail: throw an error if the process exit code !== 0.
 - exitCodeOnFail: if the process exit code !== 0, immediately exit from Deno
   with this exit code
+- useStderr: use stderr instead of stdout

 ## Development